-- UNSW Law is a leader in experiential learning and clinical legal education and we are proud to offer you Australia’s leading and largest range of experiential opportunities.
+- UNSW Law & Justice is a leader in experiential learning and clinical legal education and we are proud to offer you a wide variety of experiential opportunities.

 - Included in our extensive list of electives are courses that offer sustained and direct engagement with legal practice in the form of internships and specialist clinics, as well as national and international mooting competitions.

-- We offer extensive opportunities for students to study other countries’ legal systems through our overseas electives in China, the USA, Switzerland and Chile.
+- We offer extensive opportunities for students to study other countries’ legal systems through our overseas electives in China, the USA, Switzerland, India and Chile.

-- UNSW Law is the first law school in NSW to offer an in-house careers service, dedicated to UNSW Law students and alumni.
+- UNSW Law & Justice is the first law school in NSW to offer an in-house careers service, dedicated to UNSW Law & Justice students and alumni.
 The service includes one-on-one counselling sessions, a jobs board and a range of resources, presentations and workshops aimed at maximising your employability.
-For more information visit our UNSW Law Careers.
+For more information visit our UNSW Law & Justice Careers.

 - Domestic students can apply for Commonwealth Supported Places (CSP) and full-fee places.

 Our JD students are an exceptional group.
 The qualifications, experience, skills and interests of UNSW JD students are wonderfully diverse, which makes for a very rich learning experience.
 The availability of JD-only classes throughout the compulsory component of the program enables you to establish a strong collegial network with colleagues from a variety of backgrounds and experiences.